 On July 28, 2009, President Chávez announced the suspension of diplomatic relations with Colombia, the withdrawal of Venezuela's ambassador from Colombia and the review of all economic agreements between the nations, as a result of accusations made by Colombian president, Álvaro Uribe, of an alleged weapons delivery from the Venezuelan Army to the FARC.
-On August 8, 2009, President Chávez ordered the return of Venezuela's top diplomat to Colombia, but expressed disagreement over President Uribe's decision to permit U.S. military personel to use Colombian military bases in Colombia.
-On August 28, 2009, the presidents from the twelve UNASUR countries met to discuss the agreement between Colombia and the United States and signed a joint declaration focused on expressing the need to respect the sovereignty of each nation in the region and to strengthen peace throughout the region.
+On August 8, 2009, President Chávez ordered the return of Venezuela's top diplomat to Colombia, but the diplomatic relations remain frozen due to President Chávez's disagreement over President Uribe's decision to permit U.S. military personel to use Colombian military bases in Colombia.
+On August 28, 2009, the presidents from the 12 UNASUR countries met to discuss the agreement between Colombia and the United States and signed a joint declaration focused on expressing the need to respect the sovereignty of each nation in the region and to strengthen peace throughout the region.